🇳🇿 NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 5

-The all-day cruise (7 hrs.) crosses Lake Manapouri, followed by a bus trip over the epic Wilmot Pass through Fiordland’s rainforest & into the Sound.
+• Visitor’s Choice is a 7-hour day cruise that crosses Lake Manapouri, then a bus climbs Wilmot Pass through Fiordland rainforest into the Sound.

 Te Anau ---> Doubtful Sound boat launch parking lot.
 (Manapouri) 25 min.